EDUCATION

 Join us as we discover our world together!

 Camp Registrations will be taken on a first-come, first-served basis.
-Full payment is due upon registration; please inquire about scholarship opportunities.
-Registration opens on March 1st, 2024 for members and March 8th, 2024 for non-members.
+Full payment is due upon registration; scholarships are available, please apply before registering.
+Registration opens on March 3r, 2025 for members and March 10, 2025 for non-members.

 Discovery Series